DorukBuyuktanir/textified_nums/README.md

 # textified_nums
-A python liblary for converting between numbers and texts in English and Turkish
+A python liblary for converting between numbers and texts in English and Turkish...
+It's on early development stage